Pruthvirajsk09/Strategic-Insights-for-Mitron-Bank-s-New-Credit-Card-Line/README.md

 Worked with the sample dataset of 4000 customers, which included customer demographics, online spend data, and city-wise information.

-Performed data cleaning and preprocessing to handle missing values, inconsistent data types, and outliers.
+Performed data cleaning and preprocessing to handle missing values, inconsistent data types.

 ### 3) Define Key Metrics and Insights
 Based on guidance from the strategy team, identified important metrics to analyze, such as: